shuozhixu/FLAM2020-GSFE/README.md

 ## {112} and {123} GSFE curves in CrNbTaW

 Repeat the steps above to get 20 {112} and 20 {123} GSFE curves in CrNbTaW.
+Instead of the `CrNbTaW/110` directory, you will need the files in `CrNbTaW/112` and `CrNbTaW/123` directories.
 Again, calculate mean and standard deviation of:

 - 20 {112} USFE
 - 20 {112} _T_<sub>is</sub>